Portable Refrigeration Buying Guide

 Do you want to pre-select a target temperature?

 Only compressor coolers allow an exact, pre-set temperature to be achieved.
-Some models of thermoelectric and absorption coolers allow you to vary the level of cooling power used, but a specific, target temperature cannot be chosen.
+Some models of thermoelectric coolers allow you to vary the level of cooling power used, but a specific, target temperature cannot be chosen.

 Cold drinks for the driver

 Long drives can be thirsty work and, on such occasions, you’ll appreciate having a portable cooler within easy reach of the driver’s seat!
 Some models of portable cooler fit neatly between the front seats while others can be firmly strapped into a passenger seat using the seatbelt.

 If hygiene is a priority for you and your family, then a cooler that is convenient to clean is a big plus.
 Look out for features such as a plug to drain away melted ice and removable parts such as baskets or dividers.

 Refrigerate and freeze simultaneously